Santa Claus Is Comin' to Town (1970 TV Movie)

 Newscaster: Today, children everywhere are making preparations for an event of world shaking significance: the annual visit of Santa Claus.
 Informed sources report that legions of junior citizens are making monumental efforts not to cry and not to pout.
 Meanwhile, letters by the thousands have been flooding postal facilities at the North Pole.

-Narrator: Everybody has to be a baby at least once in their lives.
+Narrator: Of course!
+Everybody has to be a baby at least once in their lives.
+Now this was years and years ago.
+Oh, way back.

-Winter: Alas, I have been... disenchanted.
+Winter: Oh... alas, I've been... disenchanted.
 I have no more powers.
 I can't even do card tricks.

 Kris Kringle: Changing from bad to good's as easy as taking your first step.

 Burgermeister Meisterburger: This is outrageous!
 Toys!
 Toys everywhere!
-What sort of criminal is this Kringle?
-Sneaking into houses by night.
+What sort of criminal is this Kringle, sneaking into houses at night?
+I hereby decree that all the town's doors and windows be locked tight against this prowler!

 Jessica: If the Burgermeister saw you, we would all be in real danger!